MACL Students Interested in Creative Writing

 Hybrid CRWR/MACL Thesis Stream Students Taking CW Classes

 Once you are accepted into the Hybrid CRWR/MACL Thesis Stream, you will be granted access to CW’s advanced Writing for Children and Young Adults classes.

-Both courses meet for two hours weekly; CrWr 503 normally has a maximum of 12 and CrWr 403 a maximum of 14 students.
-Creative Writing workshop classes are designed so that students generate original writing for children, which is peer workshopped by class members, as well as the instructor.
+Advanced CW classes meet for two hours weekly but include a significant amount of preparation.
+They are workshops with very little theoretical or lecture content, and are designed so that students generate original writing for children, which is peer workshopped by class members, as well as the instructor.